Mountain boots and Crampons

 - 'Plastics' like the Scarpa Omega or Vega, preferably with a high altitude rated inner boot for warmth (eg for Elbrus).
 These are a double-boot with a shell and a liner boot.
 These can also be upgraded with an overboot (eg 40 Below Purple Haze) if over about 6000m (eg Muztagh Ata), which will usually it up to a limit of about 8000m.

 - 'Hybrids' like the La Sportiva Spantik or Scarpa Phantom Guide which are a double or even triple boot but the outer boot is not solid plastic so that it can be more dextrous and comfortable.
 This may also need to have its warmth upgraded.
 These are popular on Elbrus and trekking peaks in Nepal like Island Peak, Mera Peak and on our Khumbu Peaks trip, and all the way up to Aconcagua.

 - '4-Season' boots like Scarpa Charmoz or Manta; these are what you would commonly use in UK winter conditions.
-They would be suitable for mountains like Toubkal or other Moroccan Atlas peaks in winter, Yala Peak, Island Peak and possibly Mera Peak.
+They would be suitable for mountains like Toubkal in winter, Yala Peak, possibly Island Peak and Mera Peak.

 When fitting your boots, you often need to go up a half size or so from what you would buy in a normal shoe.
-This will allow for thick socks and some extra space, as your feet often swelling a bit at altitude.
-Generally, on high mountains, you are walking very slowly and deliberately and will not experience the same amount of movement that you would with an approach boot.
+This will allow for thick socks and some extra space as your feet swell at altitude.
+Generally, on high mountains, you are walking very slowly and deliberately and will not experience the same amount of movement that you would with a hiking boot.
 However, you do need to ensure that when walking you do not experience any 'heel-lift' inside the boot and that there is sufficient space around your toes for you to wiggle them.
 Any tighter than this and it is likely that they will either rub and give you blisters or be so constricting as to restrict the blood supply and lead to cold toes.